ME1312/CommandBlock-Support/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 ### Platform Information
-Paste in the version information from the SubServers app in question here.
+Paste in the version information from the CBS plugin here.
 To get this info, run the `/cbs` command with no arguments.

 ### What Happened
 Here you can write about what happened that shouldn't have.
 If you have any errors in your console related to what happened, you should also paste those here.